Stimul8d/Dave-Huntley/src/content/blog/selling-agile.md

 ---
   title: "You Can't Sell Agile"
-publishDate: "2023-11-12"
-category: "Leadership & Transformation"
+  category: "Making Agile Work"
+  order: 1
   tags: ["agile", "transformation", "change management", "leadership"]
   summary: "Trying to convince people to 'go agile' is a fool's errand.
 Here's why most agile transformations fail, and what to do instead of selling frameworks and processes."
-readingTime: 5
   draft: false
 ---

 Every month someone asks me how to convince their organisation to "go agile".
 They've usually got a resistant boss, an anti-agile culture, and a burning desire to fix what they see as broken processes.